SamDier/BOMoD.jl/README.md

 ### Step 2B) Fit Surrogate model

-In the second step, the sample flavour combinations and their lab values are fitted in a Gaussian Prosses using the `fit_gp` function
+In the second step, the sample flavour combinations and their lab values are fitted in a Gaussian Prosses using the `fit_gp` function.
-This model requires a Kernel, different kernels are implemented in BOMoD and can be found in the help page.
+This model requires a Kernel; different kernels are implemented in BOMoD and can be found in the help page.
 In this example, a linear Kernel is used.

 ````julia